f-o-a-m/chanterelle/docs/installation.rst

 .. code-block:: shell

-    npm install --save f-o-a-m/chanterelle      # Add the Chanterelle CLI to NPM path for NPM package scripts bower install --save purescript-chanterelle # Add Chanterelle as a dependency for deployment scripts
+    npm install --save f-o-a-m/chanterelle      # Add the Chanterelle CLI to NPM path for NPM package scripts

 If the Chanterelle CLI is invoked within a project containing a local installation that has been compiled, it will use the version within that project as opposed to the global one.